 You can store the sesame seeds in the refrigerator or freezer, but please be aware that they will easily get damp when taken out of the refrigerator or freezer.

-Also, sesame paste (tahini or NERIGOMA) can store at room temperature in where dark dry cool place before and after unpackaging.
+Also, sesame paste (tahini or NERIGOMA) can be stored at room temperature in where dark dry cool place before and after unpackaging.

 You can store the sesame paste in a fridge, however, the paste will be chilled and hard to mix.